unum-cloud/usearch/docs/benchmarks.md

 | `f16` x256 ✳️ |      16      |  128   |   64   |    71'454    |     132'673     |         98.4% |
 | `f8` x256    |      16      |  128   |   64   |   115'923    |     274'653     |         98.9% |

-As seen on the chart, for `f16` accuracy, performance may differ depending on native hardware support for that numeric type.
+As seen on the chart, for `f16` quantization, performance may differ depending on native hardware support for that numeric type.
-Also worth noting, 8-bit quantization results in almost no accuracy loss and may perform better than `f16`.
+Also worth noting, 8-bit quantization results in almost no quantization loss and may perform better than `f16`.

 ## Utilities